josswe26/pura-vida-spa/README.md

         - Clicking on the homepage link will bring the customer back to the landing page.

 ## 5. Deployment

+* This website was developed using [GitPod](https://www.gitpod.io/), which was then committed and pushed to GitHub using the GitPod terminal.

+### 5.1 GitHub Pages

+* Here are the steps to deploy this website to GitHub Pages from its GitHub repository:

+    1. Log in to GitHub and locate the [GitHub Repository](https://github.com/).

+    2. At the top of the Repository, locate the Settings button on the menu.

+        - Alternatively click [here](https://raw.githubusercontent.com/) for a GIF demostration of the process.

+    3. Scroll down the Settings page until you locate the Pages section.

+    4. Under Source, click the dropdown called None and select Master Branch.

+    5. The page will refresh automatically and generate a link to your website.

 ## 6. Credits